AsherSpurr/travel-tracker/README.md

 A site for users to quickly track their excursions and book new trips.

 ### Background
 This web application was created as a simple one-stop shop to book and track travels.
-As a user I should be able to see previous trips as well as pending trips awaiting approval.
+As a user, I should be able to see previous trips as well as pending trips awaiting approval.
 I can book a new trip easily with the planning form.

 ## Deploy Link
 http://AsherSpurr.github.io/travel-tracker